Food and Agriculture Organization of the United Nations (FAO)

 World Organisation for Animal Health (OIE)

-Learn more about the establishment of the Global Framework for the Progressive Control of Transboundary Animal Diseases in 2004
+Global Framework for the Progressive Control of Transboundary Animal Diseases

 The Global Framework for the Progressive Control of Transboundary Animal Diseases (GF-TADs) was launched on May 24, 2004, the signing date of the “FAO-OIE GF-TADs General Agreement”.